w3c/compute-pressure/explainer.md

 #### Aggregating CPU clock speed

+TODO: Aggregating is an average of the current speed across all cores.
+No aggregation over a time window.

 TODO: Proposal for aggregating clock speeds across systems with heterogeneous CPU cores, such as [big.LITTLE](https://en.wikipedia.org/wiki/ARM_big.LITTLE).